ClarityOS

 This is the hardest governance problem most enterprises face, and it does not get easier with better programs.

 That is the accountability gap ClarityOS is designed to close.
 Not by adding a committee, but by defining ownership of cross-domain risk as a structural feature of the governance architecture.
-Before the model goes into production, the Cross-Domain Risk Object exists.
-The compound failure paths are named.
-The owner is assigned.
-The escalation route is built into the governance design, not improvised after the finding.

 The Connectivity Maturity Assessment